daviduhden/scripts/README.md

 # Scripts

-A set of shell and Perl scripts, along with configuration files, designed for system administration and maintenance across various Unix-like operating systems.
+A set of shell and perl scripts, along with configuration files, designed for system administration and maintenance across various Unix-like operating systems.

 ## Structure